-1. On the Users tab, click Edit to change a user's name/email or change an admin to a user and vice versa.
+To change a user's name/email or change an admin to a user and vice versa, click Settings, and then on the Users tab, click Edit.
 You can also change a user's password, download the SSH Key, and delete a user.